How to optimize your marketplace payments and power your growth.

 For example: Did you know Boleto accounts for 15% of ecom payments in Brazil?
 Qiwi accounts for 26% in Russia?
 And Alipay and WeChat Pay account for 50% of China's online payments?

 Your next step is to diversify your payment method mix and tailor it to local preferences.
 But managing multiple payment methods can become unwieldy, especially if you have separate agreements, integrations and reporting for each one.
 The best solution is to connect via a payments partner like Adyen, which lets you manage everything in one place.
-That way you can see at a glance how different methods are performing in different markets, and optimize for the best results.
+That way you can see at a glance how different payment methods are performing in different markets, and optimize for the best results. or the best results.